Yongin City FC: First FA Cup tie win

 The club failed to build on the relative success of 2012 as they finished second-bottom of the much reduced-in-size 2013 National League season, the league having effectively been reduced in status to the unofficial third tier of football in Korea following the creation of the K League Challenge.
 Although Yongin finished ninth out of the ten sides they were just five points adrift of fourth place and the final championship playoff spot.
 The club recorded their first ever win in FA Cup competition during the 2013 edition of the tournament with a 1–0 win over Kyunghee University in the Second Round.
 That victory set up a Third Round clash with K League Classic side Jeonbuk Hyundai Motors however Jeonbuk won 2–0.

 Struggling in 2014

 Yongin endured a tough 2014 National League season where they recorded just four wins in the 27 match season and ended up bottom of the league, seven points adrift of second-bottom Gimhae FC.
 There was to be no respite in any of the cup competitions either, with early exits from the National Sports Festival and the Korea National League Championship along with a 3–2 defeat to Gangwon FC in the Second Round of the 2014 Korean FA Cup.

+Dissolution

+Yongin City FC was dissolved in 2016.
+Ten years later, the city founded the fully professional Yongin FC, which competes in K League 2.